25 High School Internships in Los Angeles in 2025

 15. Metro Transportation Career Academy Program

 This internship program provides high school juniors and seniors with a close-up look at careers in transportation and teaches them how to turn classroom concepts into real-world solutions.
-Participants will learn about Metro’s approach to promoting transportation and safety education programs while building a relationship with a professional mentor.
+Participants will gain hands-on experience in a specific field, learn about potential career paths, and build a relationship with a professional mentor.

-The program is open to students between the ages of 16 and 18 who reside in Los Angeles County and who live within proximity to a Metro rail station or Metro rail expansion site.
+The program is open to students who reside in Los Angeles County, depend on transit, and live within proximity to a Metro rail station or Metro rail expansion site.
 A minimum 2.5 GPA is required to be eligible for this program.

 16. Child Development Institute (CDI) Volunteers and Interns